WNY home power planning

 Are you a solar installer?

-Why do my solar quotes show different panel counts?
+Why do different quotes show different panel counts?

 Do batteries stop every outage flicker?